s3664099/Creepy_Computer_Games/README.md

 Oh, I should mention that you can either use a random maze, or the set maze, by setting random_builder to either true or false.

+**Sceance**
+This is the last game in the book.
+Basically you have a board where letters are placed around the sides.
+The game then randomly selects letters, and you have to repeat them at the end.
+However, you have to remember the letters, and you only get three shots.

 ## Updates
 **22 July 2023**
 Created the initial folder to hold the contents on the game.